-We offer physician-directed medication management.
-This allows you to consult our on-staff psychiatrist or we will work with your existing provider to collaborate and coordinate treatment.
-Those currently taking Suboxone or Subutex are eligible for treatment, and we will work with you.
+As part of our treatment programs, we offer physician-directed medication management.
+This allows you to consult our on-staff psychiatrist or work with your existing provider to collaborate and coordinate treatment, including those currently taking Suboxone or Subutex.

 Get Help Now